Kongduino/Xojo_QOI_Decoder/README.md

 This sample app implements `decode(mb As MemoryBlock)` and `decodeFile(fp As String)`.
 The app itself cycles between 5 .qoi images, displaying the time it took to decode them, and convert them to a Xojo `Picture` object.

 ![demo](qoi.gif)

+The newest version adds a higher-definition image, and saves the .qoi files as PNG in the `/tmp/` directory.